Skip to main content

 Before looking at ways to conserve water through lawn or landscape irrigation, you must first make sure you are following Polk County’s irrigation guidelines.
 For residential and commercial customers of PCU, lawn watering is limited to twice per week regardless of water source.
 Property owners who fail to adhere to these restrictions could face fines.
 View the lawn and landscape irrigation guidelines to learn more.

-Here are five ways to conserve money by conserving water on your lawn:
+Here are five ways to conserve money on your water bill by conserving water on your lawn:

 1. Check your irrigation timer.
 Irrigation system timers sometimes reset after a power outage or a heavy storm.
 If your property experienced a power outage during the last hurricane season, your irrigation timer may have reset to the default setting without your knowledge.
 If this is the case, your lawn could be receiving water more often than you had intended, which wastes water and increases your monthly bill.

-2. Now that you have checked your irrigation timer settings, are you sure that all areas of your lawn are being watered evenly?
+2. Make sure all areas of your lawn are being watered evenly.
+Now that you have checked your irrigation timer settings, are you sure that all areas of your lawn are receiving the same amount of water?
 If your sprinkler system is set up so that some areas are receiving more water than others, it could be costing you extra money.
 You can check your irrigation system’s efficiency by conducting a catch-can test.
 Here’s a step-by-step video from Southwest Florida Water Management District (SWFWMD).

 3. Check for leaks.
 Even a small leak can drip hundreds of gallons of water per month – and leak money out of your wallet.
 Check all water faucets, hoses and connectors to make sure they are in good, working order.
 Also make sure that all faucets are completely closed when not in use.

-4. Water less often during the cold season.
+4. Adjust your lawn irrigation schedule based on the season.
+When is the best time to water your lawn?
+Ideally, it is best to water your lawn in the morning before 10 a.m.
+This is especially useful during hot Florida months to prevent water loss from evaporation.
+If it’s cold outside in Florida, #SkipaWeek of watering and only water your lawn when it’s necessary.
 During the colder months, your lawn does not need as much watering.
 In fact, if you have received any significant rainfall recently, you can turn off your irrigation system and operate it manually as needed.
 Here’s how you can tell it’s time to water your lawn:

 • Grass blades fold in half